Transition Network

 Overview

 Transition Network was established as a company limited by guarantee in March 2007 and registered as a charity in March 2009.
-The organization supports the international Transition movement, working in service to self-organizing Transition groups and Hubs creating community-led change for a sustainable and just future founded on wellbeing.
-In 2021, Transition Network received just over £5.9 million from The National Lottery Community Fund's Growing Great Ideas programme for a ten-year project called 'Growing infrastructure, networks and capacity for Transition in Britain'.
-As of March 2024, the charity's latest income was £903,094.
-The organization operates in 22 countries with 45 areas within the UK.
-However, due to restructuring at The National Lottery Community Fund, the programme which funded their work will not be continuing as originally planned, and the organization is currently working out future plans and options.
+The organisation supports the international Transition movement, working in service to self-organising Transition groups and Hubs creating community-led change for a sustainable and just future founded on wellbeing.
+Transition Network received funding from The National Lottery Community Fund for a project called 'Growing infrastructure, networks and capacity for Transition in Britain'.
+The organisation operates in 22 countries with 45 areas within the UK.

 Funding Priorities